Eva Nyström: PK-35 Vantaa

-Born in Helsinki, Nyström started to play youth football with local club FC Viikingit, before moving to PK-35 Vantaa.
-In 2017, she made her senior debut for the club in the Kansallinen Liiga, the domestic top tier, making ten league appearances in total.
+Born in Helsinki, Nyström started to play youth football with local club FC Viikingit, and made her senior debut in 2014 for the club's first team in Naisten Ykkönen, the second level in Finland.
+One year later, she moved to PK-35 Vantaa, and in 2017, she made her debut for the club in the Kansallinen Liiga, the domestic top tier, making ten league appearances in total.
 The following season, in 2018, the club was crowned Finnish champions, with Nyström only playing 12 league games due to injuries.

 AIK and Umeå IK

 On 14 January 2019, Nyström signed a one-year contract with AIK, in the Swedish second division Elitettan.
 Throughout the year, she played 26 league games, scoring eight goals, although AIK missed out on a promotion by finishing 4th in the table.

 On 28 November 2019, Nyström signed a two-year contract with Umeå IK in Damallsvenskan, Sweden's top tier, effective in January 2020.
 She went on to play 21 league games, scoring twice, but was unable to save the club from suffering a relegation.